 How do we gain wisdom from sensual Hebrew love poetry?
-Listen to the podcast or watch the featured video.
-Then, reflect on some questions and go deeper into study on your own or with a group.
+Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 25.

 Think about an inspiring romantic relationship that you’ve witnessed in real life, a movie, or a book.
 What inspired you most about it?

 What is one feature of that romance that could give you an example of what it means to be in relationship with God?

 What is one thing that might be hindering intimacy in your relationship with God?
 What is one small step you can take to grow in that area today?